Week 2 - Structuring Data Pipelines

 Centralizing Settings with config.py

 Once you have environment variables, you might find yourself calling os.environ.get(...) everywhere.
 That can get messy.
-Instead, create a single config.py module:
+Instead, create a single config.py module.
+Save the following as config.py in your project root:

 # config.py